sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

     <small>Figure 1.
 Departmental products are tied to their PAA.
 And the CIO-level products are used in their value streams.</small>
 </div>

-A departmental product's value stream expects to leverage a Digital Infrastructure, either for its internal staff or as a delivery method to Canadians.
+A departmental product's value stream expects to leverage a digital infrastructure, either for its internal staff or as a delivery method to Canadians.
-This Digital Infrastructure is no longer just a back office, but the **face of government for Canadians**.
+This digital infrastructure is no longer just a back office, but the **face of government for Canadians**.

 There are a few problems with our current mode of operations:

 1. Program renewals do not include sufficient attention to the digital infrastructure it now needs to operate.
-Digital is not just an internal service offering.
-It's a _["reset of policy, delivery, and evaluation"](https://honeygolightly.medium.com/asking-the-ultimate-awkward-question-a26bbb34ec61)_.
+Digital is not just an internal service offering, it's a _["reset of policy, delivery, and evaluation"](https://honeygolightly.medium.com/asking-the-ultimate-awkward-question-a26bbb34ec61)_.
 2. Programs demand for digital infrastructure keeps increasing while CIOs and CFOs keep needing to prioritize their limited A-Base resources, affecting Business and IT synergies.
 3. This prioritization of limited resources is heavily dependent on timely funding allocation from programs to sustain the digital products it offers.
-Our current funding model does not allow rapid release of funds and the methods used to manage them ([projects and programmes](https://www.pmi.org/learning/library/understanding-difference-programs-versus-projects-6896?__cf_chl_captcha_tk__=c1224dbd65e78643d0456484bd199d5a79d2fd17-1624902677-0-AaoN7yeCB_TMnxYLJPT1WdqhcPQHnA558DylEslgDF0QMgV8yrXMgxjkk4oi8L_jmtnaKvoLR-y0yhsAGsYcH8jybaxrKQ2u58x25fLy9Hd2ROZkNTtPyWENTJej55zeEsQezu1xv5pNDHX4sT_Om79UHlcU2fnbtT7UOz0cYyjqmm4JvY3be4TzHLSQJgg_-tKadLJMsmdNN0XCTOEOQ2iPk9-Jc4YBYUjJIHc29HmzWvsndV9jCv5Jsb4Fv_kJGsSCKjJEm04KVrIZH0yIKd6jSFyujKNr_st0mgTT-GuEDIA89Dw_e6lXXdjTEXpFhy7hYtmR8QWdGf5wH58lXy55UBJp3TMDqyAKxqiYGDU8o0mC2nP4BFrj1aw_jqKs_CqDaiOr7xJvHPjwRinZkt7HgvhRGHENKRXA-89kHHrqF85z6PyUWTiW45n1Sw7c01vQj8ynGmklzh3EIBzb9v03aUyekIHTsEUJRYrPjqRaJf0J3p_Cw-rvsD9OskoTl4gUTiimGrFkLXqNNsFW4SalNEYD34ulJRPpK0lw0WnrcoiPoJmfsUEeqNskUTiRsYU_ci1G9-e_wxgGnj7aAFrb9aIZmb_4NlCCobz0AQelgQMLNVDyKVqVtarvhcMONnKxtAtRr85d92lt41DMDxgnY3ehmj7-6eqbNby-fXXivXlps-doXKwszyD-baMgiws7TSVZiwHLvM6yLI6BJCVolbUVsS59r0MdXzHiBz-I3lw9rnhsLvWSv6JB4-ksBUOI3qWtdsNe5rPR99LMWs8)) [promotes risky behaviours](/2019/12/20/why-we-are-promoting-risks.html).
+Our current funding model does not allow rapid release of funds and the methods used to manage them ([projects and programmes](https://www.pmi.org/learning/library/understanding-difference-programs-versus-projects-6896?__cf_chl_captcha_tk__=c1224dbd65e78643d0456484bd199d5a79d2fd17-1624902677-0-AaoN7yeCB_TMnxYLJPT1WdqhcPQHnA558DylEslgDF0QMgV8yrXMgxjkk4oi8L_jmtnaKvoLR-y0yhsAGsYcH8jybaxrKQ2u58x25fLy9Hd2ROZkNTtPyWENTJej55zeEsQezu1xv5pNDHX4sT_Om79UHlcU2fnbtT7UOz0cYyjqmm4JvY3be4TzHLSQJgg_-tKadLJMsmdNN0XCTOEOQ2iPk9-Jc4YBYUjJIHc29HmzWvsndV9jCv5Jsb4Fv_kJGsSCKjJEm04KVrIZH0yIKd6jSFyujKNr_st0mgTT-GuEDIA89Dw_e6lXXdjTEXpFhy7hYtmR8QWdGf5wH58lXy55UBJp3TMDqyAKxqiYGDU8o0mC2nP4BFrj1aw_jqKs_CqDaiOr7xJvHPjwRinZkt7HgvhRGHENKRXA-89kHHrqF85z6PyUWTiW45n1Sw7c01vQj8ynGmklzh3EIBzb9v03aUyekIHTsEUJRYrPjqRaJf0J3p_Cw-rvsD9OskoTl4gUTiimGrFkLXqNNsFW4SalNEYD34ulJRPpK0lw0WnrcoiPoJmfsUEeqNskUTiRsYU_ci1G9-e_wxgGnj7aAFrb9aIZmb_4NlCCobz0AQelgQMLNVDyKVqVtarvhcMONnKxtAtRr85d92lt41DMDxgnY3ehmj7-6eqbNby-fXXivXlps-doXKwszyD-baMgiws7TSVZiwHLvM6yLI6BJCVolbUVsS59r0MdXzHiBz-I3lw9rnhsLvWSv6JB4-ksBUOI3qWtdsNe5rPR99LMWs8)) [promote risky behaviours](/2019/12/20/why-we-are-promoting-risks.html).

 The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) requires _ALL ESDC SERVICES_ to continuously be improved.